 The CFTC and U.S. Securities and Exchange Commission are writing Dodd-Frank rules for swap execution facilities that compete with exchanges, including those operated by CME Group and Intercontinental Exchange Inc., for trading of interest rate, credit and other swaps.
 The rules are meant to reduce risk and boost transparency after largely unregulated swaps helped fuel the 2008 credit crisis.

 The five-member CFTC has been negotiating since late last year on final regulations for trading platforms.
 The agency has yet to schedule a vote on the rules to govern trades by firms such as JPMorgan Chase & Co.
-(JPM) and Goldman Sachs Group Inc. (GS)
+(JPM:US) and Goldman Sachs Group Inc. (GS:US)

 Investors may also get better prices to terminate cleared swaps if large trades are treated as blocks as in the futures market, Scott said.